 Adds a new customer record to QuickBooks for invoicing and revenue tracking.

-When deal closes with new client, create QuickBooks customer record with name, email, address.
-Link future invoices to this customer for revenue tracking by client.
+When a new tenant signs a lease, create a QuickBooks customer record with name, email, suite.
+Link future rent and CAM invoices to this customer for revenue tracking per asset.

 Retrieves a specified financial report from QuickBooks with custom date range and filters.
 Export as JSON, PDF, or CSV.

-On 1st of month, retrieve previous month's P&L report, export as PDF, and email to agent with AI-generated insights.
+On the 1st of the month, retrieve the previous month's P&L grouped by asset, export as PDF, and email to the sponsor with AI-generated NOI insights.

 Records a payment received against an invoice, updating invoice status to 'Paid' and creating bank deposit entry.

-When escrow company pays commission via wire transfer, create payment in QuickBooks linking to commission invoice, mark invoice paid, deposit to bank account.
+When an SPV pays a management-fee invoice via wire transfer, create a payment in QuickBooks linking to the invoice, mark it paid, and deposit to the fund account.

 Edits the category of an existing expense or income transaction.

-When bank transaction imported as 'Uncategorized', AI analyzes vendor name and suggests category.
-If confidence >90%, auto-update category to 'Marketing - Digital Ads'.
+When a bank transaction is imported as 'Uncategorized', AI analyzes the vendor and suggests a category.
+If confidence >90%, auto-code it to 'Construction in Progress' for the correct SPV.

 Queries QuickBooks for transactions matching criteria (date range, vendor, category, amount).